rcwowbagger/End-to-End-Stock-Use-Case-with-Fabric/Documentation/Step by step guide.md

 The Max parallelism property parallelize the refresh of tables and decrease therefore the refresh time (improving performance) of the Semantic Model.
 The **Table(s)** property allows us to refresh only a specific table or partition if wished, which is not necessary in our case.

 Let's test if the pipeline runs successfully by selecting the **> Run** button in the Ribbon and confirm by selecting **Save and run**.
-As we're loading now data for multiple tickers for all years until today, this will take a few minutes to complete.
+As we're loading now data for multiple tickers starting from 2020 until today, this will take a few minutes to complete.
 In the meantime, we can configure a schedule for the two pipelines.
 To do so, let's go back to our Workspace overview, select the three dots next to the pipeline, and hit **Schedule**.

 <img src="./PNG/50%20Get%20Stock%20Details%20Schedule.png" width="500">